The World Food Prize, Brought to You by Monsanto

 This is the 10th year that the State Department has hosted the World Food Prize's announcement ceremony; according to a Department press release, the event is intended to showcase "the administration's dedication to improving lives; counteracting suffering; and focusing on the role that science, technology and policy play in reducing hunger and under-nutrition."
 But while the US government's involvement might suggest that the prize is a neutral barometer of agricultural excellence, funders of the foundation which backs it have a vested interest in promoting industrialized farming around the world.
 In fact, many of the World Food Prize's major donors are among the biggest names in agribusiness today.

 Out of 125 donors who contributed more than $500 between fiscal years 2009 and 2011 (the years for which the foundation's tax records are most readily available), 26 were either agribusiness or charities directly affiliated with agribusiness.
-Together, donations from these companies amounted to more than 28 percent of funds raised for that period, Mother Jonesanalysis has found.
+Together, donations from these companies amounted to more than 28 percent of funds raised for that period, a Mother Jonesanalysis has found.
 The combined support of ADM, Cargill, Monsanto, and General Mills alone for this period came to more than a half million dollars.